Killpit/gcp-for-blockchain-and-devops/compute-engine/compute-engine.md

 What is GCE and why is it important?

 '''
 - Google Compute Engine (GCE) is a web service that provides secure, resizable compute capacity in the cloud.

 - It hosts Linux and Windows machines and provides secure computing for activation that can scale within minutes.

 - Cost and performance optimization is done with commitments, spot instances and other methods mentioned in Google Cloud Platform (GCP) documentation.
 '''

 GCE usecases

 '''
 - Secure, reliable, high-performance and cost effective computing for complex business and application needs.

 - Dynamic capacity scaling, GCP's pay-as-you-go pricing benefits and accessing environments in minutes.

 - Delivering a broad choice of computing, networking and storage services that optimizes price performance for projects.
 '''

 GCE Instance Types

-You can follow [this page](https://cloud.google.com/compute/docs/machine-resource)! for detailed and up-to-date information.
+You can follow this page for detailed and up-to-date information.

 General Purpose